Australia's first coronavirus fatality as man dies in Perth

 All four of NSW's previous coronavirus cases have since been discharged from hospital.

-A sixth person, a man aged in his 50s, is currently being tested for COVID-19.
+A sixth person, a man aged in his 50s, is currently being tested for Covid-19.

 A total of 23 coronavirus infections have been recorded in Australia to date.